-For the purposes of keeping with their tax-exempt mission and commitment to the surrounding communities, Bronson Healthcare Group hospital facilities (Bronson Battle Creek Hospital, Bronson Lakeview Hospital, Bronson Methodist Hospital and Bronson South Haven Hospital, collectively, “the Hospitals”) each acknowledge that all individuals are not equally capable of paying for their healthcare services.
-Bronson and its employed physicians strive to ensure that the financial capacity of individuals does not prevent them from seeking or receiving medically necessary care.
-The Hospitals each recognize their responsibility to offer care for persons in need, and therefore provide and promote access to emergency or medically necessary services without regard to ability to pay.
+In keeping with their tax-exempt mission and commitment to the surrounding communities, Bronson and its employed physicians strive to ensure that the financial ability of individuals does not prevent them from seeking or receiving medically necessary care.
+The Hospitals each recognize their responsibility to offer care for persons in need.
+They provide and promote access to emergency or medically necessary services regardless of the ability to pay.

-Bronson Healthcare Group will ask all patients to provide us with complete insurance information in order to bill the proper insurance company or companies.
-If insurance company does not make payment, patients will be billed directly.
-We encourage patients to contact the insurance company directly to resolve any difficulties that may be encountered with payment.
-Bronson will bill patients for any services not covered by insurance, as well as for any and all copays, deductibles and co-insurance amounts.
+Bronson expects all patients to provide us with accurate information.
+Bronson will bill the patient’s insurance for all medical services provided.
+Bronson encourages patients to contact the insurance company directly to resolve non-payment.
+Bronson will bill patients for any medical services not covered by insurance, as well as for any copays, deductibles and co-insurance amounts.

 For Medicare patients: Medicare will send an “Explanation of Medicare Benefits” (EOMB).
 This will show the amount that Medicare paid.
-If an EOMB is not received, contact should be made with Medicare (1-800-MEDICARE) to request one.
-Bronson will also bill any secondary insurance.
+If you do not receive an EOMB, please contact Medicare (1-800-MEDICARE) to request one.

 Bronson Financial Assistance Website

-Visit our Medical Financial Assistance page for more information including contact information as well as free and printable copies of the Financial Assistance Summary, Bronson Financial Assistance Policy and Bronson Financial Assistance Application in English, Spanish, Arabic and Burmese.
+Visit our website at https://www.bronsonhealth.com/financialassistance for more information including contact information as well as free and printable copies of the Financial Assistance Summary, Bronson Financial Assistance Policy and Bronson Financial Assistance Application in English, Spanish, Arabic and Burmese.

 Bronson Billing Department